 They like to be out on the field personally leading the charge.
 They like to call the plays and direct the team.
 But coaches are all about developing people and getting the very best out of them.
 While quarterbacks make plays, coaches make players.

 If we want to have healthy teams, we have to learn the skills of a coach.

 The greatest multiplication and impact of your ministry will be through the people you develop.
 Parachurch ministries often seem more dialed into this truth than those of us who lead in the church.
 Years ago a friend who leads a parachurch college ministry taught me a valuable principle.
 He said, “More time spent with fewer people equals greater impact.”
 That certainly was the strategy of Jesus.

 He found a handful of followers and for three years he poured himself into them.
-Your leadership team, your staff are your handful.
+Your staff are your handful.
 How are you doing at developing them?Jesus found a handful of followers and for 3 years poured himself into them.
-Your leadership team, your staff are your handful.
+Your staff are your handful.
 How are you doing at developing them?
 Click To Tweet

 Build People, Not Programs

 One of the most definitive passages of Scripture about discipling and developing people is found in 1 Thessalonians 2:11–12 (NIV).
 “For you know that we dealt with each of you as a father deals with his own children, encouraging, comforting and urging you to live lives worthy of God, who calls you into his kingdom and glory.”